danhammer/info-theory/README.md

 We can run the same Kolomogorov-Smirnov repeatedly, collecting the test statistic and plotting the histogram for each run.
-The test statistic is distributed Chi-squared, and well within the bounds of standard variation.
+The test statistic is distributed Kolomogorov, and well within the bounds of standard variation.
 We cannot reject the hypothesis that the two distibutions are the same.
-There is no dynamic pattern in the unexplained variation that cannot be explained by the linear regression --- which makes sense, since we constructed it to be so.
+There is no dynamic pattern in the unexplained variation that cannot be explained by the linear regression - which makes sense, since we constructed it to be so.

 ```clojure
 (defn hist-diffstat